-Introducing a lone worker safety solution to the workforce isn’t enough though, they need to be trained in how to use the solution to their best advantage.
+Introducing a lone worker safety solution to your workforce isn’t enough, they need to be trained in how to use the solution to their best advantage.

 The lone worker training needs to be accessible for all levels of staff, and fit the users needs, so everyone leaves comfortable and confident using the system.

 The lone worker safety training needs to explain:

 - Why the solution is being introduced

 Teach lone workers why they need a Lone Worker Solution

 A safety monitoring system needs to be embedded into an organisation so it is well understood by workers.

 Businesses need to be transparent with workers on the extent of monitoring and the use of data locations.
 They need to let people know who can access the information and the privacy levels issued to supervisors.